CoolHandNick80/CoolHandNick80/README.md

 - 👋 Hi, I’m @CoolHandNick80
-- 👀 I’m interested in game developement
+- 👀 I’m a gameplay programmer
-- 🌱 I’m currently learning Unreal Engine 4
+- 🌱 I’m proficient in Unreal Engine and C++
-- 💞️ I’m looking to collaborate on game development
+- 💞️ I’m open to work
 - 📫 How to reach me: niccol80@hotmail.com

 <!---